 Below two pictures showing the Sun’s placement at the winter solstice.
-This year’s winter solstice will take place on Dec 22, 2019, at 6:20 am GMT +2.
+This year’s winter solstice will take place on December 22nd, 2019, at 6:20 am GMT +2.
 At the same time, Jupiter will be at the beginning of Capricorn, meaning this year’s winter solstice will come with a Sun/Jupiter conjunction.
 In the first picture below, you can see a third planet in the circle next to the Sun and Jupiter.
-This planet is Saturn and has been in the sign of Capricorn since Dec 20, 2017.
-Saturn will leave Capricorn on Mar 22, 2020.
+This planet is Saturn which has been in the sign of Capricorn since December 20, 2017.
+Saturn will leave Capricorn on March 22nd, 2020.
 You can spot Saturn easily in the second picture, where he is on the right side next to the red circle with the Sun and Jupiter.

 Finally – Equinoxes and Solstices at a Glance

 Below, for the sake of easy comparison, all four big celestial events of a year, the spring equinox, the summer solstice, the autumn equinox and the winter solstice, at a glance.

 Dates for equinoxes and solstices taken from Ingresses and Returns at astro-seek.com.

 Pictures used in this article are made using Cosmic Watch App.